AnnabethS/advent-of-code-2021/README.md

 - No memory management issues today :)
 - A fairly nice puzzle, made some structs for an easier time, helped a lot

+### Day 6

+- Used a nice linked list implementation for part 1,
+- linked list iteration did not scale well to part 2, so i implemented a smarter strategy for part 2